noor-osama/dataSturcuture-Algorithms/README.md

 ## General Information
-- Data Sturcuture implemented in bothpython and c++ .
+- Data Sturcuture implemented in both python and c++ .
 - Implementation of Search Algorithms
 - Implementation of QuickSort Algorithm
 - Implementation of Knapsack Algorithm